MageKing17/SpaceWar/readme.txt

 this game or anything else, my email address is at the top of this readme (but here it is again: MageKing17@gmail.com)

-Classic graphics, ship names, captain names, and victory quotes copied from the original SpaceWar, mostly for the nostalgia factor.
+Hex grid graphics and sentry gun sprite copied from the original SpaceWar, mostly for the nostalgia factor.
 If Michael Read ever sees this and cares, I can remove all the "classic" stuff from this clone.
 SpaceWar © 2001 by Michael Read.

-Star Trek was created by Gene Roddenberry and is not even remotely close to being owned by me or anyone I know, and is used here in exactly the same way as it was in the original SpaceWar; with no intention of profiting from it, and for other fans to enjoy.
-I am in no way affiliated with CBS/Paramount, or the Star Trek franchise.

-Space: Battles in the Infinite is, however, mine, and I'd appreciate it if you talked to me before using anything from it.
+Space: Battles in the Infinite is my intellectual property, and I'd appreciate it if you talked to me before using anything from it.
 Not that I expect anyone to, but still; just throwing it out there.
 S:BitI graphics, ship names, captain names, and victory quotes were created by myself and S:BitI's co-creator.

 Sound effects were generated by me with sfxr by DrPetter.
 I love that tool so much.